ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 2. ptcsol.jl is pseudo-transient continuation.

 The solvers for scalar equations are wrappers for the core codes with the same interface.
-The expection is that the scalar codes do not need to manage linear algebra or storage of arrays.
+The expectation is that the scalar codes do not need to manage linear algebra or storage of arrays.

 ### Scalar Equations: Chapter 1